desantamaria/ottocomplete-frontend/README.md

-# AutoTab: Chrome Extension for Text Completions
+# OttoComplete: Chrome Extension for Text Completions

 A Chrome extension that provides AI-powered text completion for any text field on the web.
-As you type in any input field, text area, or contenteditable element, AutoTab will suggest completions that you can accept by simply pressing the Tab key.
+As you type in any input field, text area, or contenteditable element, OttoComplete will suggest completions that you can accept by simply pressing the Tab key.

 ## Features